Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-hypermetropair/README.md

 * OK if all HyperMetro pairs report normal health, running status, link status and data consistency.
 * WARN if any pair reports a degraded health status, or one this check does not know.
 * WARN if any pair's running status is not "Normal" or "Synchronizing", unless it reports an outright failure.
-* CRIT if any pair reports health status "Faulty", "Invalid" or "Offline".
+* CRIT if any pair reports health status "Faulty", "No Input", "Invalid" or "Offline".
-* CRIT if any pair's running status reports a failure ("Offline", "Invalid", "Migration fault", "Error/Faulty", "Power-on failed", "Abnormal" or "Rollback failure").
+* CRIT if any pair's running status reports a failure ("Not running", "Sleep in High Temperature", "Offline", "Invalid", "Migration fault", "Error/Faulty", "To be synchronized", "Power-on failed", "Abnormal" or "Rollback failure").
 * WARN if any pair's link status is not "connected".
 * WARN if any pair's local data state is not "consistent".
 * WARN if any pair's remote data state is not "consistent".